smerth/gatsby-plugin-theme-events/README.md

   url: http://craigslist.org/libero.png
 ```

-By default the theme creates a `data` folder @ host-site `site/src` but this can be overridden in the plugin config.
+By default the theme creates a `data` folder @ `host-site/site/src` but this can be overridden in the plugin config.
 The base path for listing and event pages can also be set in the config, like this:

-@ gatsby-config.js
+@ host-site/gatsby-config.js

 ```javascript
 module.exports = {